-Minimal adverse impact is expected for the owners and operators of small business-sized facilities to implement the proposed measures to control VOC emissions from industrial cleaning solvent cleaning activities.
-The compliance options in proposed § 129.63a should allow the owners and operators of small business-sized facilities to find an acceptable method of compliance appropriate to their operation.
-Reporting would only be necessary under proposed § 129.63a if requested in writing by the Department.
+Minimal to no adverse impact is expected for the owners and operators of small business-sized facilities to implement the final-form measures to control VOC emissions from industrial cleaning solvent cleaning activities.
+The compliance options in final-form § 129.63a should allow the owners and operators of small business-sized facilities to find an acceptable method of compliance appropriate to their operation.
+Reporting will only be necessary for these facility owners and operators under final-form § 129.63a if requested in writing by the Department.
+The professional skills required to keep the necessary records are the same as the skills the facility owner and operator requires when keeping normal business records.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not require the consolidation or simplification of compliance or reporting requirements for small businesses subject to these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not amend compliance or reporting requirements for small businesses subject to these regulations.